 The date for the 2019 Classic is Saturday 27th of April.

 Entries open on Monday 4th of February at 12:00PM .

 Limited field of 350 participants.
 First in first in basis.
 Entries are taken by logging into this website.

 The Department of Conservation requests that runners DO NOT use the track prior to the Routeburn Classic.
 The reason being this is the time for walkers to enjoy the environment in their way.
 DOC has granted us all the privilege of enjoying the track as we prefer with swifter foot work.
 Please respect this request as it impacts not only the walkers but your fellow runners as we may not be allowed to continue to have our day of glory in adventure running paradise.

-Registration for the event is in Queenstown Outside Sports between 1pm and 4pm OR in Te Anau at Outside Sports on Main Street between 2.00pm and 7.00pm on Friday 21st.
-Registration in Te Anau closes just before the briefing at 7.00pm.
+Registration for the event is in Queenstown Outside Sports between 12pm and 6:30pm OR in Te Anau at Outside Sports on Main Street between 12pm and 6.30pm on Friday 26th of April.
+Registration in Te Anau closes just before the briefing at 700pm.
 Compulsory Gear check will be held at Outside Sports when you register.
 If you wish to register in Te Anau please specify either when you enter or by email so your pack is there.

 Prize Giving Dinner

 Spy Prize Giving Dinner Function.

 Dinner service from 6pm